Moon Phases Lesson: Understand the Lunar Cycle

 Tides and Moon Phases

 Tides are the periodic rise and fall of ocean levels caused primarily by the gravitational pull of the moon and, to a lesser extent, the sun.
-The relationship between moon phases and tides is significant and can be observed in the following ways:
+The relationship between moon phases and tides is significant and can be observed in the following ways

-1. Spring Tides: During the new moon and full moon phases, the Earth, moon, and sun are aligned.
+1. Spring Tides: During the new moon and full moon phases, the Earth, moon, and sun are somewhat aligned.
 This alignment results in the gravitational forces of the moon and sun combining to exert a stronger pull on the Earth's oceans, leading to higher high tides and lower low tides.
 These tides are known as spring tides, not because of the season, but from the concept of "springing forth."

 • New Moon Spring Tide: When the moon is between the Earth and the sun (new moon), the gravitational forces pull in the same direction, enhancing the tidal effect.